shgandhi/s9115hga/hw/read/6/README.md

 * (iii4) **Checklist:**
   * _Introduction_ to Pex - How and why Dynamic Symbolic Execution came to be used for Pex.
   * _Pex Implementation_
-    * _Instrumentation_ - The shadow interpreter used by Pex.
+    * _Instrumentation_ - describing the shadow interpreter used by Pex.
     * _Symbolic Representation of Values and Program State_ - how Pex deals with representation of values and program state.
     * _Symbolic Pointers_ and their respresentation in Pex.
     * _Search Strategy_ employed by Pex, and the reason why it uses that strategy.